JMB-McFarlane/JMB-McFarlane.github.io/about.md

 permalink: /about/
 ---

-PhD candidate and struggling tinkerer in the field of computer-assisted drug design.
+PhD graduate and struggling tinkerer in the field of computer-assisted drug design.

 ### More Information

-Not much more at this time.
+Burning Man lover and steak enthusiast.

 ![_config.yml]({{ site.baseurl }}/images/running.png)